 - Bake, uncovered, in the middle rack of a preheated oven at 375 degrees F for 45 min or until the cheese on top is brown to your liking.

 - Remove from the oven and allow to cool before serving.
-For the best flavor, refrigerate overnight.
+For the best flavor, cover and refrigerate overnight.